-The geological setting is comparable to the Abitibi belt in Northeastern Ontario but Thundercloud is much less explored.
-The belt contains numerous gold showings, several high grade deposits and historic past producers including the Big Master Mine (1902-1943) and the Laurentian Mine (1906-1909).
-Exploration results to date indicate excellent potential to define bulk-tonnage orogenic gold mineralization with high grade potential.
-Close to 30 million oz of gold has been discovered in the region in recent years.
+The Thundercloud property geological setting is comparable to the Abitibi belt in Eastern Ontario, but it is much less explored.
+The Belt contains numerous gold showings, several high grade deposits and historic past producers including the Big Master Mine (1902-1943) and the Laurentian Mine (1906-1909).
+Exploration results to date indicate excellent potential to define bulk-tonnage orogenic gold mineralization with high-grade potential.
+Close to 30 million ounces of gold have been discovered in the area in recent years.

-The Property consists of 2,250 hectares, located 47 kilometres southeast of Dryden, northwestern Ontario.
+The Property consists of 2,250 hectares, located 47 kilometres southeast of Dryden, Northwestern Ontario.
 It is readily accessible from the Trans-Canada Highway (Hwy 17).
 Dryden is a resource-based town with excellent infrastructure for mining operations.
-Several large scale mining and exploration projects in the region including New Gold's Rainy River Mine (6.4 million oz gold and 18.7 million oz silver), Goldcorp's Red Lake Gold Mine (9.25 million oz gold) as well as the Canadian Malartic Hammond Reef deposit (5.8 million oz gold) and First Mining Gold's Springpole deposit (4.9 million oz gold).
+Several large-scale mining and exploration projects in the region include New Gold's Rainy River Mine (6.4 million oz gold and 18.7 million oz silver) and Agnico Eagle's Hammond Reef deposit (5.8 million oz gold).

 Two mineralized zones, the Pelham and West Contact, have been identified on the Property.
-The exploration done by Teck Resources is well documented with supporting databases.
-Teck and others have completed 10,000 meters of core drilling with the majority of holes drilled in the Pelham Zone where 300,000 ounces of gold resource has been estimated.
-Thundercloud's West Contact Zone is less explored but shows great potential based on an outstanding trench result of 8.02 g/t gold over 39 meters, including 89.4 g/t over 3.0 metres.
+The exploration done by Teck Resources Ltd. ("Teck") is well documented with supporting databases.
+Teck and others have completed 10,000 meters of core drilling with majority of the holes drilled in the Pelham Zone where 300,000 ounces of gold resource has been estimated.
+Thundercloud's West Contact Zone is less explored but shows great potential based on an outstanding trench result of 8.02 g/t gold over 39 meters, including 89.4 g/t over 3.0 meters.